-Maya Rockeymoore: Who Is Elijah Cummings’ Wife
+Maya Rockeymoore: Who Is Elijah Cummings’ Wife?

 In the wake of Cummings’ hospitalization, Rockeymoore announced that she was dropping out of the race “due to personal considerations,” but the campaign at the time declined to say whether it was related to her husband’s health complications.

-She has led political efforts to take on junk food companies and expand Social Security
+She Has Led Political Efforts To Take On Junk Food Companies And Expand Social Security

 Maya Rockeymoore has operated a Washington-based policy consulting company called Global Policy Solutions LLC, the Baltimore Sun noted.
-In that capacity, she has led a number of efforts including taking on junk food companies and seeking to improve nutrition for children.
+In that capacity, she has led a number of efforts, including taking on junk food companies and seeking to improve nutrition for children.
 Her firm also helped to launch a small business training program for entrepreneurs in Maryland and to expand Social Security, the report noted.

 Rockeymoore also served a number of behind-the-scenes roles on Capitol Hill, including serving as a staffer for longtime New York Democrat Charlie Rangel.